lnihlen/lnihlen.github.io/_posts/2018-10-09-starting-gentoo-on-pi.md

 with some loose guides.
 No AMD32 handbook, unlike the myriad other architectures that have one on offer.
 Thinking like I'm heading into the hinterlands here, and that isn't the point of the exercise.
-So, I'll probably just end up putting NOOBS back on this SD card, or perhaps just a regular Rasbian distro.
+So, I'll probably just end up putting NOOBS back on this SD card, or perhaps just a regular Raspbian distro.

 Time to focus on an actual plan for testing out some of the `BeaconClock` stuff in Utopia.
 Something like: